saniul06/Full-Featured-Ecommerce-By-MERN-STACK/README.md

 ### Env Variables

-Add your config variables values in the config.env file in backend/config folder.
+Add the values of config variables in the config.env file in backend/config folder.

 ### Install Dependencies (Frontend)